 This miscommunication can cause a lot of frustration for the resident and their family.
 However, Tranquility can help you manage incontinence and reduce linen changes.

 Tranquility products are designed to help wearers remain independent, active, and free to socialize while managing their incontinence.
-Super absorbent products like EliteCare Disposable Briefs, Premium OverNight Disposable Underwear, and ATNs protect wearers for hours without worry of embarrassment.
-Plus, for enhanced protection, adding a booster pad to any of absorbent product will maximize absorbency, so you can relax and carry on with your normal activities!
+Super absorbent products like EliteCare Disposable Briefs, Premium OverNight Disposable Underwear, and ATNs protect wearers for hours without the worry of embarrassment.
+Plus, for enhanced protection, adding a booster pad to any absorbent product will maximize absorbency, so you can relax and carry on with your normal activities!

 At Tranquility, we take pride in helping people with incontinence achieve more freedom, independence, and dignity.
 That’s why we provide the highest quality and most absorbent products.
 Wearing Tranquility products can help adults living in assisted living facilities remain active, social, independent, and living in the assisted living.
 Many of our partners ship directly to assisted living facilities in discreet packaging, with monthly automatic re-order available.
 Find your solution today!

 - Does Medicaid Cover Incontinence Supplies or Adult Diapers?

 - Reduce Healthcare-Acquired Infections

 - 5 Things to Consider When Caring for Elderly Parents at Home